setsuwww/ISSM-Virspeed/README.md

 # Information System Shift Management
-_A modern shift and attendance management system built with Next.js, Shadcn/UI, and MySQL._
+_A modern shift and attendance management system built with Next.js, Shadcn/UI, and Postgresqlk._

 ---